hofin34/modulog/README.md

 ---

 # Test cases
-* Test communication library - sending big logs / big frequency
-* add return codes for different exits:
-  * Agent fails to start
-  * Couldn't open file
-  * Runtime err
-* If agent fails during startup
-* If agent asks to exit
-* if is agent killed
-* If all agents are killed - should exit with 0
-* if all agents asks to exit
 * if agent freezes - will it kill him? (also with more agents)
 * if is logging correctly? and errors?
 * logging with a lot of agents and big log frequency